Tichu Strategy article footnotes

 2. A hand with two cards from the set of Phoenix, Dragon, Aces is better than average (at least in terms of these cards) and should almost always be considered strong.

-3. Exception: if an opponent has called (Grand) Tichu and you have no Aces, it can be very effective to call for an Ace.
+3. Major Exception: if an opponent has called (Grand) Tichu and you have no Aces, it can be very effective to call for an Ace.
 This could force out an Aces bomb or otherwise seriously hurt the Tichu caller.
 Also, if nobody beats the straight the rule will still be in effect for your next lead and you can lead a pair or 3ofaK to try to force out several Aces at once.
+Even if an opponent has not called (Grand) Tichu, you should also call out an Ace if you are confident, due to your partner passing convention, that your partner does not have one - again you can't have any yourself either or this would be quite risky.
+Thanks to: Michael Thomas Repsis for suggesting I emphasize this point.

 4. Not quite true as your partner might have the Dog or your right-hand opponent might go out with a winning group, giving you a lead to get rid of your last card.
 Even if you don't go out, point cards down are also valuable if and only if your partner goes out first.